Linaro/lava/doc/v2/development-intro.rst

   external systems and daemons when a shell like environment is not supported.
   Protocols need to be supported within the python codebase and currently include multinode, LXC and vland.

-**scheduler**
-  A singleton process which is solely responsible for assigning a device to a test job.
-The scheduler is common to LAVA V1 and LAVA V2 and performs checks on submission restrictions, device availability, device tags and schema compliance.

-  .. seealso:: :term:`device tag`

 **server**
   The server software relates to the ``lava-server`` source package in git and